cutaway-security/ics-summit-2025-osint-workshop/index.md

 ### Tools

-We use very few tools for this workshop.
-You can track them on the [Tools](tools.md) page.
+We use very few tools for this workshop as most of the OSINT data collection and analysis can be done using a web browser.
+You can track all of the tools used and referenced in this workshop on the [Tools](tools.md) page.
+The [AI Tools](./ai_tools.md) page provides recommendations about using AI tools during the workshop.

 ### Note Taking